 Refer to the Timeline Template (Appendix G).
 Follow the instructions provided on the template.
 The Project Period for the Program will be twelve months.
-The month and year the Project Period will begin will not be determined until grants are awarded and executed.
-Therefore, the Timeline Worksheet has been identified for an unspecified twelve-month period.
-Upon award of the grant, the Grantee will be required to provide a more detailed timeline to include the month and year Activities will begin and end.
+The month and year the project period begins will be determined when grants are awarded and executed.
+Therefore, the Timeline Worksheet outlines an unspecified twelve-month period.
+(NOTE: Track 2, Option 2.1 and 2.2 Applicants must complete two (2) Workplan pages denoting a 24-month project period.)
+Upon award of the grant, the Grantee may be required to provide a more detailed timeline to include the actual month and year the identified activities will begin and end.

-IX.
-APPENDICES
+X. APPENDICES

 All appendices are required.
-Some appendices include a Signature Page (s).
-Carefully read, sign, and adhere to these forms prior to responding to any Department of Community Health Request for Grant Applications (RFGA).
-Failure to do so could result in the disqualification of your application at any time during the application process.
+Some appendices include a Signature Page(s).
+Carefully read, sign, and adhere to these forms prior to responding to any Department of Community Health Request for Grant Application (RFGA).
+Failure to do so may result in the disqualification of your application at any time during the application process.
 Included Appendices are as follows:

-- A. DCH Grant Application Form. - B. Statement of Ethics (Signature Page must be submitted). - C. Ethics in Procurement Policy (Signature Pages must be submitted). - D. Business Associate Agreement (Signature Page must be submitted). - E. Budget Worksheet (Budget Justification MUST accompany this appendix). - F. Project Work Plan Template. - G. Project Timeline Template.
+- A. DCH Grant Application Form. - B. Statement of Ethics (Signature Page must be submitted). - C. Ethics in Procurement Policy (Signature Pages must be submitted). - D. Business Associate Agreement (Signature Page must be submitted). - E. Budget Worksheet (Budget Justification MUST accompany this appendix). - F. Project Work Plan Template. - G. Project Timeline Template - H. Resource Document